 But the fishermen didn’t mind.
 They were warm.
 And the warmth is part of what has made them endure as a cold weather favourite to this day.

-The 1950s and 1960s saw the export trade of Aran jumpers rise and soon they were appearing in far-flung fashion magazines and wardrobes.
-Boosting the jumper’s global acclaim were Irish folk band The Clancy Brothers, who appeared on The Ed Sullivan Show in March 1961 making quite a fashion statement.
+The 1950s and 1960s saw the export trade of Aran sweaters rise and soon they were appearing in far-flung fashion magazines and wardrobes.
+Boosting the sweater's global acclaim were Irish folk band The Clancy Brothers, who appeared on The Ed Sullivan Show in March 1961 making quite a fashion statement.
 And the person responsible?
-Their mum, of course, who had sent her boys over a jumper each to keep them warm during the bitter winter in New York.
+Their mum, of course, who had sent her boys over a sweater each to keep them warm during the bitter winter in New York.

 Myths and legends